tombuildsstuff/CIBridge/README.md

 ﻿# CIBridge

-CIBridge is a small app intended to bridge between Source Control Hooks and Continuous integration tools such as Cruise Control
+CIBridge is a small app intended to bridge between Source Control Hooks and Continuous integration tools such as Cruise Control / TeamCity

 Currently implemented for CodebaseHq and CCNet